 Student Directed Learning Communities

 The SDLC program mobilizes student leaders who are committed to a life of cultivating positive change in their communities.
-Student Directed Learning Communities (SDLCs) are diverse teams of motivated students who work with community partners (local organizations) and learning mentors (faculty and staff members) to engage the strengths and navigate the challenges of a community in ways that are empowering, collaborative, and sustainable.
+Student Directed Learning Communities (SDLCs) are diverse teams of motivated students who work with community partners (local service organizations) and learning mentors (faculty and staff members) to engage the strengths and navigate the challenges of a community in ways that are empowering, collaborative, and sustainable.

 Frequently Asked Questions: Applying for an SDLC

-How do I apply?
 All successful applicants will be in good standing with the College, demonstrate a commitment to a full year of SDLC service, and maintain a cumulative GPA of 2.5 or higher.
 Applicants are encouraged to read the SDLC fast facts guide, which shares background information on SDLC 1.0, 2.0, and 3.0 branches, offers suggestions for community partners, and provides details about living in an SDLC.

 - Part 2 must be completed by each team that applies to live in an SDLC.
 The team application features a virtual interview requirement for all aspiring SDLC teams.

 Community Living facilitates virtual or in-person house tours for SDLC 2.0 and 3.0 teams later in the spring semester (following the SDLC selection process).
 Teams will have the opportunity to share their preferences for specific houses at that time.

-I am studying abroad.
-Can I still apply?
 Yes!
-Notify us by email (email@example.com) and we will work with you through the application process.
+Notify Gabbie Reed (email@example.com) and we will work with you through the application process.